flaccid-wasteland/chef-solo-wrapper/README.md

 ### Test chef_solo_wrapper

-This prints the chef-solo-wrapper usage info only which is handy for testing the stack.
+This prints the chef-solo-wrapper usage info only which is handy for testing the stack:

     cs -v